-The view control and look and feel are identical to that as described in the 103R mode except that the Original circular view is absent from this mode.
+The view control and look and feel are identical to that as described in the 103R mode except the absence of the Original circular view.

 4R PRO (Four Regional Proactive) Display mode:

 The 4R PRO mode is similar to the 4R mode except that the quad view windows consecutively rotate in correspondence to the change of view area in one window.
 Note that zoom in/out and tilt control is not available in this mode.